craigmcchesney/cdb-support/README.md

 - toggle "automatic snapshots are disabled" in lightsail console bottom of snapshots tab

 #### test reboot / ecosystem-start
-- refresh all apps and make sure that function correctly
+- refresh all apps and make sure that they function correctly